3 steps VCs can take to better support their portfolio companies

 Consolidating your portfolio management processes

-In today’s competitive market, you can’t just invest capital, you have to drive value to your portfolio companies by supporting them wherever you can.
-Whether that’s through direct assistance, providing connections to your firm’s collective network, or providing them the tools to build themselves, you are essential to their companies’ successes.
+In today’s competitive market, you can’t just invest capital, you have to drive value for your portfolio companies by supporting them wherever you can.
+Whether that’s through direct assistance, providing connections to your firm’s collective network, or equipping them with the resources they need to grow, you are essential to their companies’ successes.

-It is a challenging balancing act to perform all these activities in the fast-paced environment of venture capital, especially as founders often will not admit or realize that they need additional support.
-By relying on relationship intelligence technologies and automated CRM tools, you can make sure you’re always on top of your most valuable relationships and offer support to your founders when they need you the most.
+It is a challenging balancing act to perform all of these activities in the fast-paced environment of venture capital, especially as founders may not realize that they need additional support.
+By relying on relationship intelligence technologies within an automated CRM, you can make sure you’re always on top of your most valuable relationships and offer support to your founders when they need you the most.

 {{guide-202404-2="/rt-components"}}